kurt-rhee/kurt-rhee.github.io/_posts/2024-08-26-a-primer-on-electrical-mismatch.md

 ---
 layout: post
-title: A Primer on Electrical Mismatch DRAFT
+title: A Primer on Electrical Mismatch
 description: Blog
-summary: A Primer on Electrical Mismatch DRAFT
+summary: A Primer on Electrical Mismatch
 tags: [mismatch]
 ---